 Big Government: Reach any top tier position in the Federal or State government and you will make six figures a year a long with a nice pension.
 In fact, there are more than 450,000 Federal employees making over $100,000 a year.
 Even prison guards make $150,000-$200,000+ with overtime by the way.

 So there we have it.
 Great grades, great schools, and working in particular industries will make you $100,000 a year in your 20s.
-This post names 26 firms who employ thousands combined and there are many more firms out there who pay just as well.
-The great thing is that if you stick it out at any of these firms for 10+ years, there’s a great chance you will be a millionaire in your 30s and multi-millionaire in your 40s.
+This post names 30 firms which employ thousands combined and there are many more firms out there which pay just as well.
+The great thing is that if you stick it out at any of these firms for 10+ years, there’s a great chance you will be a millionaire in your 30s and a multi-millionaire in your 40s.

 WHAT IF YOUR GRADES STUNK AND YOU’RE OLDER?